 Access to Investigational Drugs

-Ferring conducts clinical research with a focus on various diseases and conditions within reproductive medicine and maternal health, gastroenterology and microbiome, and orthopaedics.
+Ferring conducts clinical research on various diseases and conditions within our focus areas.

 Enrolling in a clinical trial is the primary way for patients to access Ferring investigational drugs prior to regulatory approval.
 Ferring posts details regarding its clinical trial activities in the clinical trial registry and database on ClinicalTrials.gov.
 This publicly accessible website is provided by the U.S. National Library of Medicine (NLM) and offers up-to-date information for a wide range of diseases and conditions.